 The Eastern Mediterranean tradition of serving halloumi with fresh vegetables, citrus, and herbs is the most reliable pairing framework.
 These high-acid, bright-flavored partners balance the salt and fat.

 For wine with a halloumi-based vegetarian meal, treat halloumi's salt level as you would treat a cured meat.
-The same high-acid wine logic applies when pairing wine with strongly salted blue cheeses.
-High-acid, medium-body whites work best.
-Avoid full-bodied tannic reds, which clash with both the salt and the squeaky texture.
+High-acid, medium-body whites work best, especially with the Eastern Mediterranean flavors that often sit beside brined cheeses.

 How to Store Halloumi